 Create three more test microflows as shown below:

-Click on UnitTestOverview in the navigation.
-MyFirstModule will be shown in the list with modules that contain one or more testcases.
+Click UnitTestOverview in the navigation, and click MyFirstModule in the list of modules that contain one or more test cases:

-Check the checkbox Rollback microflow tests after execution.
+Verify the Rollback microflow tests after execution box is checked.

-Click on Run all.
-All test cases should pass.
+Click Run all module tests.
+All the test cases should pass.

-It is possible to create a Setup and TearDown microflow per module.
-The Setup microflow is invoked once before each test run and the TearDown microflow is invoked once after each test run (regardless whether the test run consists of one or multiple unit tests).
+It is possible to create a “Setup” and “TearDown” microflow per module.
+The “Setup” microflow is invoked once before each test run, and the “TearDown” microflow is invoked once after each test run (regardless of whether the test run consists of one or multiple unit tests).